yazd/backtrace-d/README.md

 -------------

     //prints the backtrace to `output` using the printing `options` provided.
 Frames to skip is used to
-    //skip frames that belong to the internal code of the library void printPrettyTrace(File output, PrintOptions options = PrintOptions.init, uint framesToSkip = 1)
+    //skip frames that belong to the internal code of the library.
+You might need to change this depending
+    //on the optimization level of your compiler void printPrettyTrace(File output, PrintOptions options = PrintOptions.init, uint framesToSkip = 1)

     //install the runtime trace handler to print the backtraces